carlito-alva/carlito-alva/README.md

 ### Software Engineer | Full-Stack Developer

-I'm a **Full-Stack Software Engineer with 7+ years of experience** building scalable and maintainable web applications.
+I'm performing **Full-Stack roles but my profile is related to Software Engineer with 7+ years of experience** building scalable and maintainable web applications.

 I enjoy working across the stack, from designing frontend experiences to building backend services, APIs, databases, and CI/CD pipelines.
 I'm particularly interested in **software architecture, clean code, performance, testing, and developer experience**.